Borghese-Gladiator/next-cooking-tracker-0791/README.md

   - https://codepen.io/gayane-gasparyan/pen/wvxewXO

 ## Notes
+- Learned how to write things via vanilla CSS for the first time (it's no wonder people use CSS modules, but the plus is global variables)
-- Learned CSS Grid (and how to use it with mobile)
+- Learned CSS Grid (and how to use it with mobile) - https://css-tricks.com/snippets/css/complete-guide-grid/
+- Learned CSS dark mode toggle (no MUI theme :O ) - https://dev.to/abbeyperini/dark-mode-toggle-and-prefers-color-scheme-4f3m

 ## Errors
 - Run `yarn create next-app next-cooking-tracker-0791 --js  --src-dir --no-app-router --eslint --no-tailwind`